The water crisis as one cause of the Syrian civil war

 According to the Michael Shank, director of Foreign Policy at the Friends Committee on National Legislation, a confidential cable sent from Syria explained the dire situation before the war, with the Syrian minister of agriculture stating publicly that the economic and social fallout from the drought was beyond their capacity as a country to deal with.

 The cable explained how Syria, the United Nations Food and Agriculture Organization, U.N.
 Development Programme and the World Food Programme requested roughly $20 million from donor countries and donor organizations to provide emergency food aid, restore food production and safeguard agricultural livelihoods.
 In a direct appeal to Washington, an FAO representative in Damascus even expressed his hope that “improving relations” between the U.S. and Syria might encourage the U.S. to become a donor to the 2009 Drought Appeal.
 Donor countries only ponied up around $5 million, a quarter of the total need, and Unites States refused to help.

 It is possible that this water crisis was tipped the balance to the revolution and later the war.

 War for rivers?

 Rivers are very important i hydrological parts of the hydrological cycle.
 Even today, many rivers are siphoned by water thirsty farmers and cities.
-Jordan and Colorado rivers are known examples, not only for unsustainable use of the water and neglecting the nature, but also creating conflicts for various users.
-Diverting and damming the rivers for hydropower, irrigation could spell much problems in the arid regions.
+Jordan and Colorado rivers are known examples, not only for the unsustainable use of the water and neglecting the nature, but also creating conflicts for various users.
+Diverting and damming the rivers for hydropower, irrigation could spell many problems in the arid regions.

 “War” for the rivers could also become reality in not so distant future.